F1248/OpenCore-Legacy-Patcher/docs/DEBUG.md

 # How to debug with OpenCore

-For those who've hit an odd bug and are unsure if it's user error or within the patcher, we recommend asking on the [OpenCore Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN) for help.
+For those who've hit an odd bug and are unsure if it's user error or within the patcher, we recommend asking on the [OpenCore-Legacy-Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN) for help.

 ## Debugging yourself